SunilKumarMariyala/DP-Project/README_PERSONAL.md

 ### Step 3: Set up the database

-Run this command to create the database and load sample data:
+Run this command to create the MySQL database and load sample data:

 ```bash
 python database_setup.py